Engee documentation

 Description

-The Flow Resistance (TL) block models the total pressure drop in a thermal liquid network.
-The pressure drop is proportional to the square of the mass flow rate.
-The proportional coefficient is determined based on the nominal characteristics specified in the parameters of the unit.
+Block Flow Resistance (TL) simulates the total pressure drop in the thermal liquid network.
+The pressure drop is proportional to the square of the mass flow.
+The proportionality coefficient is determined based on the nominal characteristics specified in the parameters of the unit.

-This block is used when only the pressure drop at the corresponding mass flow rate is known for a component, or when detailed information on the geometry of the component is not available, or when it is not possible to theoretically determine the pressure drop of a component based on its duct geometry.
+This unit is used when only data on the pressure drop at the corresponding mass flow value is known about the component, or when there is no detailed information about the geometry of the component, or it is impossible to theoretically determine the pressure drop in the component based on the geometry of its channel.

-It is assumed that the volume of fluid within the hydraulic resistance is negligibly small.
-Then the mass flow rate at the inlet through one port is equal to the mass flow rate at the outlet through the other port:
+It is assumed that the volume of fluid inside the hydraulic resistance is negligible.
+Then the mass flow rate at the input through one port is equal to the mass flow rate at the output through the other port:

 ,

-• Lower indices and are ports A and B respectively.
+• Subscripts and — Ports A and B respectively.

 Energy conservation

-There is no energy exchange in the block, energy can only be transferred through the ports of the thermal liquid.
-There is no heat exchange between the walls and the environment, the fluid does not do any work.
-The amount of energy entering per unit of time through one port is equal to the amount of energy leaving through the other port per unit of time:
+There is no energy exchange in the unit, energy can only be transferred through the ports of the thermal liquid.
+Heat exchange between the walls and the environment does not occur, the liquid does not do any work.
+The amount of energy entering per unit of time through one port is equal to the amount of energy leaving through another port per unit of time:

 ϕϕ ,

-• ϕ and ϕ are the energy flow through ports A and B respectively.
+• ϕ and ϕ — Energy flow through ports A and B, respectively.

 Conservation of momentum

-An approximation is used when the pressure drop is proportional to the square of the mass flow rate.
-At small values of the mass flow rate in a small region of laminar flow, the dependence of the pressure drop on the square of the mass flow rate is linear, resulting in the following
+An approximation is used when the pressure drop is proportional to the square of the mass flow.
+For small values of the mass flow in a small region of the laminar flow, the dependence of the pressure drop on the square of the mass flow is linear, resulting in

 ,

-• and are pressures at ports A and B respectively.
+• and — pressure at ports A and B, respectively.

-• - is the crisis value of mass flow rate for the laminar-turbulent transition.
+• — crisis value of mass flow rate for laminar-turbulent transition.

 • — proportionality coefficient: